Imagine you’re in the metro packed with hundreds of people.

 Here are some common allergy types:

 - Indoor Allergy

 - Food Allergy

-Here are a few practical steps that can help you manage your allergies effectively:
+Here are a few practical steps that can help you in Allergy Management effectively:

 1.Stay Away from Allergens: